-Here are a few extracts to whet your appetite:
+Scroll down for a few extracts to whet your appetite…

 “This is what neoliberalism was about: it was that political project, and I think the bourgeoisie or the corporate capitalist class put it into motion bit by bit.
 I don’t think they started out by reading Hayek or anything, I think they just intuitively said, ‘We gotta crush labour, how do we do it?’
 And they found that there was a legitimising theory out there, which would support that.”
 David Harvey.

 “When the arguments that would later be central to the neoliberal project first reappeared on any scale in academia and right-wing conservative circles in the late 1960s, they were treated by most political commentators as ancestral voices from an age that was long gone and never to return.
 But they and it did return ., as the tension between Keynesian solutions to unemployment and price inflation were thrown into sharp relief by the stagflation to which leading capitalist economies unexpectedly succumbed in the 1970s.”
 David Coates.